 Begin with creating a social media strategy to chart your direction, goals and objectives.

-Be honest and transparent – you are representing the University of Guelph.
+You are representing the University of Guelph.

-Identify yourself by creating a profile name and bio that clearly indicates the college/department/unit you represent.
+Create a profile name and bio that clearly indicates the college/department/unit you represent.
 If you identify yourself simply as “Guelph” or “U of G,” it implies that you are speaking for the entire institution.
 Instead be more specific, i.e.: “Department of XYZ, U of G”.

-Identification – When you identify yourself as a University of Guelph faculty, staff member or student online, be clear that the views expressed are yours and not those of the institution.
+When you identify yourself as a University of Guelph faculty, staff member or student online, be clear that the views expressed are yours and not those of the institution.
 Remember, what you say publicly on social media reflects your own personal brand and, by association, the brand of the University of Guelph.

 Check, double check, triple check – post accurate, concise and useful information.